digital marketing · creator economy

 Source: Influencer Advisory top sponsor brands by tracked deal count, sample size 10.

-For deeper sponsor-side context, see our top digital marketing companies breakdown and the Influencer Marketing Hub annual report for macro-level signal.
+For more sponsor-side context, see our top marketing agencies breakdown and the Influencer Marketing Hub annual report.

 Why 235 deals between one brand and one creator matters